mcanearm/rrug_presentation/rrug_pres.md

 What Happened?
 ==================================================
-- `mclapply` creates multiple processes for R and then returns the results
+- `mclapply` creates multiple processes of R for operations and then returns the results
-- Access to all the objects the parent process has access to, including global variables.
+- Each child has access to all the objects in the parent environment, including global variables.
+- *Implicit Parallelism*

 Fork Clusters
 ==================================================